-The flow equilibrium as described in Section 3.3 is calculated for two different periods of three days length each.
-In Fig. 15Figure 15 (a) data with averages of 1 minute is used to calculate the difference between the two nacelle anemometer as a function of the vane measurement μ for wind speed bins of 1 ms-1.
+The flow equilibrium as described in Sect.
+3.3 is calculated for two different periods of 3 days each.
+In Fig. 15 data with averages of 1 min are used to calculate the difference between the two nacelle anemometers as a function of the vane measurement $\mu$ for wind speed bins of 1 ms-1.
 For each wind speed bin a linear regression model is fitted and the points of intersections between the straight lines are marked with thin black vertical lines.
-The median of all vertical lines is a bold red bar and is used to read the vane assembly angle φ .
-From the first period displayed in (a) to the second period plotted in (b) the flow deflection angle δ is changed in the control software from 0° to 7°.
-In (a) the flow equilibrium result is approximately 5.3° and in (b) it returns a value of 0.7°.
+The median of all vertical lines is a bold red bar and is used to read the vane assembly angle $\varphi$ .
+From the first period displayed in Fig. 15a to the second period plotted in Fig. 15b the flow deflection angle $\delta$ is changed in the control software from 0 to 7°.
+In Fig. 15a the flow equilibrium result is approximately 5.3° and in Fig. 15b it returns to a value of 0.7°.
 The change of the flow equilibrium yields 6°.
-It is very likely, that a software change is not fully linear translated into the real flow conditions and the flow equilibrium provides a standard deviation which covers the correct range of the expected 7° change.
+It is very likely that a software change is not fully linearly translated into the real flow conditions and the flow equilibrium provides a standard deviation which covers the correct range of the expected 7° change.
 Therefore it is assumed that the change is detected and the results are well within sufficient accuracy.